DungeonFox/cubeSubCube/README.md

 - `main.js`: Contains the logic for initializing the 3D scene, handling window events, and rendering the scene.
 - `three.r124.min.js`: Minified version of the Three.js library used for 3D graphics rendering.
 - `subcubeBlending.js`: Utility with vertex blending helpers used to treat sub‑cubes as sub‑pixels.
+- `subpixelMatrix.js`: Functions to save and restore per-subcube vertex color matrices in localStorage.

 ## Detailed Functionality
 - `WindowManager.js` handles the lifecycle of multiple browser windows, including creation, synchronization, and removal.
 It uses localStorage to maintain state across windows.
 - `main.js` initializes the 3D scene using Three.js, manages the window's resize events, and updates the scene based on window interactions.
 - `subcubeBlending.js` contains helpers for blending the colors of sub‑cube vertices.
 These functions mirror the sub‑pixel logic from the snapshot tools, allowing each cube's vertices to behave like sub‑pixels when calculating the final color of a sub‑cube.
+- `subpixelMatrix.js` offers utilities to read or write the vertex color matrix of each sub‑cube, enabling localStorage persistence of per-vertex edits.

 ## Contributing
 Contributions to enhance or expand the project are welcome.
 Feel free to fork the repository, make changes, and submit pull requests.